tearust/tea-docs/What_is_TEA?/TEA_vs_IPFS.md

 ### How do I know that the TEA module doesn't have a backdoor to steal my privacy?

 [Trusted computing](https://en.wikipedia.org/wiki/Trusted_Computing) has been widely used for more than decades.
 You probably do not know that all computers and most cell phones produceds in recent 10 years have a small [TPM](https://en.wikipedia.org/wiki/Trusted_Platform_Module) chip on board.
 This tiny chip generate PoT (Proof of Trust) that get validated by other nodes through the consensus in the smart contracts on the blockchain.

+If the computation can be loaded into CPU's enclave, the [TEE](https://en.wikipedia.org/wiki/Trusted_execution_environment), such as the popular [Intel SGX](https://en.wikipedia.org/wiki/Software_Guard_Extensions) is a better choice since only those sensitive code running inside enclave get protected.
+This made the remove attestation much easier except for a comprimise that a centralized manufacturer validation is required.

 Using the combination of these technologies T-rust protects your privacy against breaching.
+More details on trusted computing please read [this](TEA_vs_trusted_computing.md).

 ## TEA uses LibP2P as network layer